deadcoast/ASCII-hunt/docs/05-back-end.md

 The back end architecture will adhere to the following principles:

-1. **Pipeline Architecture**: The system will implement a sophisticated data processing pipeline that transforms raw ASCII input through multiple processing stages into a final code output, with each stage building upon the results of previous stages.
+1. Pipeline Architecture: The system will implement a sophisticated data processing pipeline that transforms raw ASCII input through multiple processing stages into a final code output, with each stage building upon the results of previous stages.

-2. **Microkernel Design**: The core system will provide minimal essential functionality, with specialized modules plugging into well-defined extension points, enabling both maintainability and extensive customization.
+2. Microkernel Design: The core system will provide minimal essential functionality, with specialized modules plugging into well-defined extension points, enabling both maintainability and extensive customization.

-3. **Domain-Driven Design**: The system will model the problem domain explicitly, with clear boundaries between different contexts (grid analysis, component recognition, hierarchical modeling, code generation).
+3. Domain-Driven Design: The system will model the problem domain explicitly, with clear boundaries between different contexts (grid analysis, component recognition, hierarchical modeling, code generation).

-4. **Reactive Processing**: The system will implement reactive data flow patterns to efficiently propagate changes through the processing pipeline, enabling incremental updates and real-time feedback.
+4. Reactive Processing: The system will implement reactive data flow patterns to efficiently propagate changes through the processing pipeline, enabling incremental updates and real-time feedback.

-5. **Immutable Data Structures**: Where appropriate, the system will use immutable data structures to simplify concurrency, enable efficient caching, and support transactional operations.
+5. Immutable Data Structures: Where appropriate, the system will use immutable data structures to simplify concurrency, enable efficient caching, and support transactional operations.

 ### High-Level System Components

 The back end system will comprise the following major components:

-1. **Data Processing Core**: Manages the flow of data through the processing pipeline, orchestrating the various analysis and transformation steps.
+1. Data Processing Core: Manages the flow of data through the processing pipeline, orchestrating the various analysis and transformation steps.

-2. **Grid Analysis Subsystem**: Processes the raw ASCII grid to identify spatial structures, boundaries, and content regions.
+2. Grid Analysis Subsystem: Processes the raw ASCII grid to identify spatial structures, boundaries, and content regions.

-3. **Component Recognition Engine**: Analyzes grid structures to recognize UI components and their properties.
+3. Component Recognition Engine: Analyzes grid structures to recognize UI components and their properties.

-4. **Hierarchical Modeling System**: Establishes parent-child relationships and builds the component hierarchy.
+4. Hierarchical Modeling System: Establishes parent-child relationships and builds the component hierarchy.

-5. **Code Generation Framework**: Transforms the component model into framework-specific code.
+5. Code Generation Framework: Transforms the component model into framework-specific code.

-6. **Extension Management System**: Provides mechanisms for extending and customizing system behavior.
+6. Extension Management System: Provides mechanisms for extending and customizing system behavior.

-7. **Persistence Layer**: Manages saving and loading of projects, including both raw ASCII data and recognized component models.
+7. Persistence Layer: Manages saving and loading of projects, including both raw ASCII data and recognized component models.

-8. **Performance Optimization Subsystem**: Monitors and optimizes system performance during processing.
+8. Performance Optimization Subsystem: Monitors and optimizes system performance during processing.

 ## 5.2 Data Stack Architecture